Michail-Marakis/ML-Architectures-From-Scratch/rnn/README.md

 ---

 ## Results
+- In main.ipynb file there are the results of the final run before commit in this repo.
-- Analytic results can be found in: https://drive.google.com/drive/folders/1p0zjjSEbGFUO3WnQ5tjgVsMRTmLMrVUF?usp=drive_link
+- Analytic results from different combinations of hyperparameters can be found in: https://drive.google.com/drive/folders/1p0zjjSEbGFUO3WnQ5tjgVsMRTmLMrVUF?usp=drive_link

 ## Language and Libraries Used